exonum/exonum-client/README.md

 The data received from the blockchain should be converted into byte array under the hood before it will be possible to [verify proof of its existence](#cryptographic-proofs) using cryptographic algorithm.

-Developer can both define data stuctures on the fly or use precompiled stubs wuth data structures.
+Developer can both define data stuctures on the fly or use precompiled stubs with data structures.

 To define protobuf structures use [protobufjs][protobufjs] library.